nvaccess/NSIS-build/readme.md

 1. Remove the folder `./NSIS`.
 1. Download the latest `.zip` distribution from [the NSIS sourceforge](https://sourceforge.net/projects/nsis/files/).
     - Example: `nsis-3.08.zip`
-1. Extract the installation to `NSIS`
+1. Extract the installation to `./NSIS`
 1. From git bash:
     - Perform `git add NSIS` to track new files.
     - Update `.gitignore` if necessary.